databricks-industry-solutions/security-analysis-tool/docs/setup/gcp.md

 ### Credentials Needed

-To setup SAT on Azure, you will need the following credentials:
+To setup SAT on GCP, you will need the following credentials:

 - Databricks Account ID
 - Service Account email
 - gsutil URI from GCS Bucket